Last updated on June 13, 2022

 Which Sets Are the Cheapest?

-- 30 Kaldheim (KHM) Set Booster Packs
+- 36 Kaldheim (KHM) Magic: The Gathering Draft Booster Packs

-- 12 Magic: The Gathering cards per pack
+- 15 Magic cards per pack

 The second cheapest booster box is Zendikar Rising, which is a full draft booster box and contains the full 36 packs rather than 30.
 These prices of under $100 are great deals for full boxes, especially for drafting or speculating, since the prices will rise given more time.